skienzmatishun/rippreport/content/p/goat-hill-piggy-bank/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: State and county politicians treated local tax dollars like a private wallet to fund state-level special interests.
+Financial records reveal how officials diverted local education funds and backed massive fuel tax hikes without public approval.
+  We follow the money from Baldwin County straight into Montgomery backrooms.
 ---
 Baldwin County is the piggy-Bank for Goat Hill supported by the same elected officials, we elected, to represent us.
 The Tax Man Chris Elliott, as a county commissioner, taxed the citizens of Baldwin County without any vote of his constituents.
 Mr Elliott then raided the 1% school tax to the tune of 200,000 dollars a year, for the county.
 He is living up to his reputation as the Tax Man by supporting the gas tax, again without any vote by the public.
 Over 80% of the voters opposed the gas tax.
 Did our elected officials listen?
 Hell NO. This is the political plan, tax them right after being elected, because the voters will forget in 4 years.